Search information on this website by using terms such as ‘visiting times at Rotherham Hospital’ or ‘health visiting services in Rotherham.’

 • Pain when having sex

-If you have a penis and symptoms, please make sure that you do not have a wee 2 hours before your appointment.
+Please make sure that you do not have a wee 2 hours before your appointment.
 This is to make sure that your test results are accurate.

-Syphilis is a less common bacterial infection, it can be treated with antibiotics.
+Syphilis is a less common bacterial infection.
+It can be treated with antibiotics.

-HIV is a viral infection that affects the immune system, it can be managed with antiviral medications.
+HIV is a viral infection that affects the immune system.
+It can be managed with antiviral medications.
 If you get tested and start treatment, you will have a normal life span.
 You cannot pass on the virus to a sexual partner as long as you take effective medication regularly.

-Genital warts are caused by the Human Papilloma Virus (HPV) and can be managed with creams and freezing therapy.
+Genital warts are caused by the Human Papilloma Virus (HPV), and can be managed with creams and freezing therapy.

 Trichomonas vaginalis also known as TV, Trich and trichomoniasis is a tiny little parasite and can be treated with antibiotics.

-Scabies is not always an STI and can be passed on through close body contact, it is a tiny little mite that burrows into the skin it is treated with insecticide cream.
+Scabies is not always an STI and can be passed on through close body contact.
+It is a tiny little mite that burrows into the skin it is treated with insecticide cream.

-Thrush is not an STI but can sometimes happen after sex, it is caused by an overgrowth of a fungus that normally lives on our bodies, it is treated with antifungal medications.
+Thrush is not an STI but can sometimes happen after sex, it is caused by an overgrowth of a fungus that normally lives on our bodies.
+It is treated with antifungal medications.

 Bacterial Vaginosis is not an STI but can sometimes happen after sex, and is not an infection either.
 It is also known as BV and is a lack of normal vaginal bacteria called lactobacilli.